If you have been working in IT industry for a few years you might have been part of at least one project that was closed midway.

-I have been part of a couple of such myself.
+I’ve been part of a couple of them myself.

 The ominous ones.

 Some of them are given below.
-Few of these are given possible action item(s) [remember, a situation can be handled in more than one ways].
+Few of these are given possible action item(s) [remember, a situation can be handled in more than one way].

 1. There is no detailed project plan

 The only thing sure about a project is that at some point in time, something will go wrong.

 And when that happens you need to fall back on the project plan (and for many other reasons, of course).

 If there is no detailed project plan, that means only one thing.